Damodar Kund

 The Damodar Kund is closely attached to the life of Narsinh Mehta, the famous 15th century Gujarati poet and devotee of Krishna, who used to come to bathe at Damodar Kund and is said to have written many of his prabhatiyas (morning prayers), in the natural surrounding here at the Damodar lake, at picturesque foothills of Girnar.
 At present, there is also a temple of Narsinh Mehta, which is built near temple of Damodar, to commemorate the association of this great saint-poet with Damodar Kund and ancient temple of Damodar here.
 This temple was built in decade of 1890 during reign of Nawab Sir Muhammad Bahadur Khan III at behest of his Diwan Haridas Viharidas Desai, who used to public money by organizing lottery to build the temple and foot steps leading up the mount Girnar.

 Narsinh Mehta in one of his verses mentions this fact as quoting self as under:

 Close to Damodara Kund, on the westerly to the Damodarji temple is Revati Kund.
 The kund is 52 ft long, 52 feet broad and 37 feet deep.
 Because of the depth dip here is not safe for all.
-Revati, who was the daughter of King Raiwat, took form from the fires of pruthesthi yagna.
+Revati, who was the daughter of King Raiwat, took form from the fires of putreshti yagna.
 It is said that Raivata Kakudmin or simply Kakudmi left Dwarka and moved to Girnar Hill after Revati was married to Lord Balarama.
 Hence, mount Girnar was also known as Raivatachal, Raivatgiri, Revatak Parvat or simply Raivata.
 And Junagadh was also referred to similarly.
 Baithakji of MahaPrabhuji is located close to Revati Kund.
 The founder of Pushti Sampradaya Shrimad Vallabhacharayaji (MahaPrabhuji) once visited Damodar pilgrim, where he remitted the shrimad Bhagwat.
 This is 64th seat of Shri Mahaprabhuji.
 Close to Revati kund is another mythological place, cave of Muchukunda.
 The cave has a temple of Lord Krishna, and a Shiv Linga established either by Lord Krishna himself or by Muchkundh.
 This is the place where Kalayavan, the great Yavana or Greek warrior king, who was chasing Lord Krishna was killed by Muchukunda's gaze in the Indian epic Mahābhārata.

 There is another holy lake, Mrigi Kund located nearby in Bhavnath temple premises.
 Hindus prefer to bathe in all these lakes to get rid of their sins.